nim-lang/Nim/doc/manual.rst

 Here is how a typical multilock statement can be implemented in Nim.
-Note how the execution check is required to ensure a global ordering for two locks ``a`` and ``b`` of the same lock level:
+Note how the runtime check is required to ensure a global ordering for two locks ``a`` and ``b`` of the same lock level:

 .. code-block:: nim